brevzin/cpp_proposals/2996_reflection/reflection.md

 };
 ```

 What kind of parameter is `S`?
-If `R` reflects a class template, then it is a non-type template parameter of deduced type, but if `R` reflects a concept, it is a type template parameter.
+If `R` represents a class template, then it is a non-type template parameter of deduced type, but if `R` represents a concept, it is a type template parameter.
 There is no other circumstance in the language for which it is not possible to decide at parse time whether a template parameter is a type or a non-type, and we don't wish to introduce one for this use case.

 The most obvious solution would be to introduce a `concept [:R:]` syntax that requires that `R` reflect a concept, and while this could be added going forward, we weren't convinced of its value at this time - especially since the above can easily be rewritten: